 Runners train significantly fewer hours per week than cyclists.
 I guess that professional runners spend less than half the time training compared to professional cyclists competing at a similar level.

 I want to emphasize that both runners and cyclists train very hard and push their bodies to the limit of what they are capable of.
 However, the bottom line is that runners train significantly less but still manage to perform VO2 max results similar to cyclists.
 Thus, runners’ training is more time effective, which is quite interesting.

-What are the secrets we can learn from these time effective runners?
+What are the secrets we can learn from these time-effective runners?

-I believe cyclists like runners can achieve the great results with less training if they spend more time on intervals and speed sessions close to their VO2 max.
+I believe cyclists like runners can achieve great results with less training if they spend more time on intervals and speed sessions close to their VO2 max.